thlorenz/dotfiles/README.markdown

 All plugins and scripts are stored in the `dotfiles/vim` directory.

-## Updateing all Plugin modules to latest version
+## Updating all Plugin modules to latest version

 In order to update all submodules to the latest 'master' you can do: